juliane9/Robotic-Needle-Insertion/README.md

 2. Train the U-Net
 python train_unet.py
-Or skip this if using pretrained weights in models/.
+And save the best weights

-3. Run the Simulation Pipeline notebooks/simulation.ipynb
+4. Run the Simulation Pipeline run the notebook end_to_end.ipynb